How do we provide our lowest rates possible?

 We’ll deliver our loan documents and wire transfer your loan funds to the closing agent or attorney prior to closing so that they’ll have plenty of time to prepare for your closing.

-What are closing fees and how are they determined?
+Tell me more about closing fees and how they are determined.

 A home loan often involves many fees, such as the appraisal fee, title charges, closing fees and state or local taxes.
 These fees vary from state to state and also from lender to lender.
 Any lender or broker should be able to give you an estimate of their fees, but it is more difficult to tell which lenders have done their homework and are providing a complete and accurate estimate.
 We take quotes very seriously.
 We’ve completed the research necessary to make sure that our fee quotes are accurate to the city level and that is no easy task!